intelagense/rwxrob/quotes/README.md

 # Great Quotes

+> @ivoryjam Went form Python to Go, the speed is real

 > "The supreme art of war is to subdue the enemy without
 >  fighting." -Sun Tzu, The Art of War (We don't fight YouTube
 >  or twitch or any of that.
 We just use them all so